Code Enforcement Citations FAQs

 What will happen during the Code Enforcement Board Hearing?

 The Town has the burden of proving by a preponderance of the evidence a violation of the code section cited.
-If the Code Enforcement Board affirms the issuance of the citation, the violator shall pay the fine prescribed in the citation within 15 days of rendition of the Order by the Code Enforcement Board.
+If the Code Enforcement Board affirms the issuance of the citation, the violator must pay the fine prescribed in the citation within 15 days of the Code Enforcement Board Order.
 If the violator does not pay the fine, the Order will be recorded in the public records and constitute a lien on the real and personal property of the violator.
 If the lien remains unpaid 3 months after the recording, the Town may foreclose or execute on the lien.